erciomunoz/academic-kickstart-1/content/authors/admin/_index.md

 I am a 5th-year Ph.D. candidate in economics at CUNY Graduate Center writing my dissertation under the supervision of Nuria Rodriguez-Planas and Wim Vijverberg.
 I am also consultant at the Development Research Group (Poverty and Inequality) of the World Bank (at the Bank since 2018 and DECPI since 2019).
 I have more than seven years of work experience and have previously also worked at the Central Bank of Chile and the Inter-American Development Bank.

-My fields of specialization are applied econometrics and human resource economics.
+My fields of specialization are human resource economics and applied econometrics.
 My main dissertation paper is on the geography of educational intergenerational mobility in Latin America and the Caribbean.
 A second theme of my research concerns measurement and statistical inference issues in applied work.
 I have a balanced portfolio that applies a diverse set of econometric techniques to topics spanning intergenerational mobility, earnings inequality, gender gaps, survey nonresponse, incumbency advantage, statistical inference in finance, and sports economics.

 I have a strong interest in empirical methods and have co-authored two new Stata commands that address survey nonresponse and sample selection in quantile regressions.